cRotermund/chad-aws-iac/README.md

 ./scripts/start-cluster.sh
 ```

+**Note:** The existing scripts manage K3s nodes only.
+If you're using nginx ingress and want to include it in stop/start operations, you can manually stop/start the nginx instance via AWS Console or CLI, or extend the scripts to include the nginx instance ID.

 The kubeconfig remains valid across restarts if using an Elastic IP.
 Otherwise, you'll need to regenerate it after restart if the server gets a new public IP.

 ### SSH Access